 It’s no secret that finding good software engineers isn’t easy.
-But finding a good Chief Technology Officer, or CTO, is a whole new type of difficult.
-As the person in an executive-level position who focuses on the scientific and technological issues of the company, soft skills and leadership skills are even more crucial than what may be expected from the other engineers.
+But finding a good Chief Technology Officer, or CTO, is a whole new type of difficulty.
+As a person in an executive-level position who focuses on the scientific and technological issues of the company, soft skills, and leadership skills are even more crucial than what may be expected from the other engineers.

 From a technical standpoint, the CTO must have a holistic understanding of the entire application to properly make the right architecture decisions for both the short and long term.
 Despite the importance of those qualities in a CTO, however, this article will focus on one skill that is oftentimes overlooked: knowing what not to build and spend time on.

 In a word: focus.

 To understand why this particular skill is so essential for a CTO, let’s reflect on why it’s important for a company more broadly:

 In the early stages of a startup, one of the biggest threats is getting pulled in too many directions.
 Time and money are finite resources and the company’s success will largely be dependent on the accumulation of how those resources are allocated.